The universe buries strange jewels deep within us all, and then stands back to see if we can find them.

 IN THE MAKING

 Art: I have several memories of my mom dragging me to a variety of galleries and art museums as a kid.
 As the eldest of five children (at the time) with a family membership to all of the local museums and Houston Zoo, I was probably more around art and exotic creatures than not.
-The elephants and white Siberian tigers?
+The jaguars and white Siberian tigers?
 Now those were cool.
 Picasso scared me and Mondrian made me furious.
 My ten year old self thought, How could paintings so juvenile be worth so much money?
 They're JUST boxes!
-You could buy hundreds of lions for the cost of one painting...
+You could buy hundreds of chameleons for the cost of one painting...
 Don't even get me started on Rothko.
-Little did I know, I would fall in love with Modern Art, come to understand and admire Picasso, Mondrian AND Rothko and ironically, dedicate my life to art.
+Little did I know, I would fall in love with Modern Art, come to understand and admire Picasso, Mondrian AND Rothko and ironically, dedicate my life to painting myself.

 Animals: My house was always filled with reptiles and crazy critters.
 In fact, we had everything from Gila monsters to bearded dragons, chameleons, Himalayan cats to more snakes than I count at the top of my head.
 When I was five, my father came home from a trip to Africa to find that I had turned the dining room table into a fort.
 He crawled underneath to tell me about all the wildlife he had seen, and I have dreamed of going ever since.